 The Right Approach

-I focus on the wonderful world of classic hi-fi equipment here and I don’t want to waste too much time discussing what not to do, but the nature of my work means there’s unfortunately no avoiding it in cases like this.
-Those who follow my work will know that I have a particular dislike of poor workmanship, unnecessary work and ‘recappers’ parading as technicians.
+I focus on the wonderful world of classic hi-fi equipment here and I don’t want to waste too much time discussing what not to do, but the nature of my work means there’s no avoiding it in cases like this.
+Those who follow my work will know that I have a particular dislike of poor workmanship, unnecessary work and ‘recappers’.

 There’s a ton of Sansui AU-317s around.
 They fail occasionally, in different ways, but repairing an AU-217, AU-317, AU-517, AU-717 etc., should be no big deal.
-I work on more Sansui amplifiers than just about any other brand, apart from Accuphase, Marantz and Pioneer, and I always enjoy it.
-Successfully working on equipment like this though is heavily dependent on a technician’s approach.
+I work on more Sansui amplifiers than just about any other brand, but successfully working on equipment like this is heavily dependent on a technician’s approach.

 “She Needs a New Flux Capacitor, Sir…”

-So this Sansui AA-317 went to a local repairer, via her previous owner.
-The amp went in for presumably the same issues she came to me for – unlistenable distortion and DC offset that rendered the amplifier unusable.
-She went back to her previous owner with those problems, minus all of her original high-quality capacitors and a new set of crappy ‘Suntan’ brand caps, driver devices and trimmer potentiometers installed for no obvious reason.
+So this Sansui AU-317 went to a local repairer, via her previous owner.
+The amp went in for presumably the same issues she came to me for – unlistenable distortion and DC offset that rendered the amplifier completely unusable.
+She went back to her previous owner with those same problems but minus all of her original high-quality capacitors and a new set of crappy ‘Suntan’ brand caps, driver devices and trimmer potentiometers installed for no reason.

 The previous owner finally gave up on her at this point and upon reading the diagnosis I’m about to show you that said the amp was not repairable.
 The current owner, my customer, purchased her and the previous owner kindly suggested he take her to me for a look.
 Thank you to the previous owner!